-The classic transformer model was created by the Google research team in 2017 and successfully applied to NLP, such as natural language generation and machine translation (Vaswani et al., 2017).
-Nowadays, transformer is considered to be the best model for the various NLP tasks (Wolf et al., 2020), with ChatGPT (Qin et al., 2023), an artificial intelligence (AI) chatbot, being probably the most famous example of the impressive results transformers are capable of achieving.
+The classic Transformer model was created by the Google research team in 2017 and successfully applied to the Natural Language Processing (NLP), such as natural language generation and machine translation (Vaswani et al., 2017).
+Nowadays, Transformer is considered to be the best model for the various NLP tasks (Wolf et al., 2020), with Chat Generative Pre-trained Transformer (ChatGPT) (Qin et al., 2023), an Artificial Intelligence (AI) chatbot, being probably the most famous example of the impressive results Transformers are capable of achieving.
 However, NLP is essentially a sequence-to-sequence transformation task, since the model input and output are almost always an ordered series of elements.
-This fact makes the transformer an appropriate model for time-series prediction.
-Indeed, in recent years a number of transformer-based models were successfully applied to various time-series tasks such as weather, electricity consumption, and exchange rate prediction.
-Wen et al. (2023) reviewed the state-of-the-art transformer-based models used to analyze the time series; whereas Lim and Zohren (2021) conducted a survey of deep learning (DL) methods used for time-series forecasting.
-The aforementioned surveys might not be completely exhaustive; as transformers are gaining popularity, the new transformer-based models and numerous variations of the already existing ones are created every year.
+This fact makes the Transformer an appropriate model for time-series prediction.
+Indeed, in recent years a number of Transformer-based models were successfully applied to various time-series tasks, such as weather, electricity consumption, and exchange rate prediction.
+Wen et al. (2023) reviewed the state-of-the-art Transformer-based models used to analyse the time series; whereas, Lim and Zohren (2021) conducted a survey of Deep Learning (DL) methods used for time-series forecasting.
+The aforementioned surveys might not be completely exhaustive; as Transformers are gaining popularity, the new Transformer-based models and the numerous variations of the already existing ones are created every year.
 Consequently, it is quite challenging to keep track of all new developments, particularly due to the fact that these advances are oftentimes made in widely different areas of research, such as weather prediction (Wu et al., 2022) and computer vision (Ivanovic and Pavone, 2019).
-This means that the process of comparing the new models between each other is complicated by the fact that they have been tested on the research area-specific datasets; therefore it is not immediately obvious which model is better suited for engineering applications.
+Meaning that the process of comparing the new models between each other is complicated by the fact that they have been tested on the research-area-specific datasets, therefore it is not immediately obvious which model is better suited for engineering applications.

-FIG. 4: Modified LSTM cell with a forget gate
+Fig. 4: Modified LSTM cell with a forget gate.

-The primary advantage of the transformer-based models lies in the absence of any recurrent connections, which are present in RNNs (Hochreiter and Schmidhuber, 1997).
-The elimination of the recurrent connections should significantly reduce the training times and make the model more parallelizable, which is beneficial for the model training on GPUs.
-Furthermore, they were found to be excellent at detecting the long- and short-term sequence dependencies, which should make the model more accurate (Vaswani et al., 2017).
+The primary advantage of the Transformer-based models lies in the absence of any recurrent connections, which are present in RNNs (Hochreiter and Schmidhuber, 1997).
+The elimination of the recurrent connections should significantly reduce the training times and make the model more parallelisable, which is beneficial for the model training on GPUs.
+Furthermore, they were found to be excellent at detecting the long- and- short-term sequence dependencies, which should make the model more accurate.
+(Vaswani et al., 2017).

 Figure 5 shows a simplified transformer block.
-This paper will not provide a detailed explanation of how transformers work.
-Readers are referred to Bloem (2019) and Vaswani et al. (2017) for a more detailed introduction to self-attention and the classic transformer.
-Nevertheless, a brief overview of the classic self-attention is provided in the next subsection.
+This paper will not provide a detailed explanation of how Transformers work.
+Readers are referred to Bloem (2019) and Vaswani et al. (2017) for a more detailed introduction to self-attention and the classic Transformer.
+Nevertheless, a brief overview of the classic self-attention is provided in the next sub-section.